LinkWellNodes/Documentation/blog/Chainlink-Any-API-Direct-Requests-Vs-Functions/index.md

 If you have any questions, please don't hesitate to reach out!

-> *LinkWell Nodes is a U.S.-based Chainlink oracle.*
+> _LinkWell Nodes is a U.S.-based Chainlink community oracle, providing custom data feed capabilities and self-service oracle solutions across virtually all major mainnet and testnet blockchains supported by Chainlink._
 >
-> *We provide custom data feed capabilities and self-service oracle solutions across all major mainnet and testnet blockchains supported by Chainlink.*
+> _Looking for a custom data feed?
+Head on over to our [documentation](/), or hop into the [LinkWell Nodes Discord server](https://discord.com/invite/Xs6SjqVPUA) and ask for help!_
 >
-> *Looking for a custom data feed?
-Head on over to our [documentation](/services/direct-request-jobs/Jobs-and-Pricing)*, *or hop into our [Discord server](https://discord.com/invite/Xs6SjqVPUA) and ask for help!*
+> _Disclaimer: all views and opinions expressed in this article are strictly our own._

 ![LinkWell Nodes - U.S.-based Chainlink node operator](/img/lw-banner_1080x606.webp "LinkWell Nodes - U.S.-based Chainlink node operator")